 Sassy: Except for the water part!

 - Cats Have Nine Lives: After being rescued by the old man, Sassy wonders to herself which one of her lives she lost going over the waterfall.
-She decides it was her fourth.
+She figures it was her sixth, but decides to lie and say it was her fourth.

 - When Kate is leaving, she writes a note, but after closing the barn door, it then focuses on the note landing on a nearby haystack, indicating that it would become important later on.
 That's because the male rancher who is housesitting finds an outdated penned note in its place and thus mistakenly believed that she was taking Shadow, Chance, and Sassy to the vet.
 A scene only available on televised airings of the movie also has her discovering the note on the haystack while she was going to the barn with the male rancher to find out what was going on.